This story was originally written for the Driven to Desire Challenge

-"Well, sir, whether you serenade him or not, Agent McCarty's vitals are getting stronger, and we expect to see him again very soon," the doctor reassures.
+"Well, sir, whether you serenade him or not, Agent McCarty's vitals are getting stronger, and we expect to see him again very soon," the doctor says.

 "Best damn news I've heard all week," Black growls.

-"What's wrong, Jake, you sick of me?" the President chides.
+"What's wrong, Jake, are you sick of me?"

 "I think I've spoiled him, Mr. President," Jasper says, and as many times as the VP has called him that since they took office, the President still can't get used to it.
 "I only made him run five miles in the morning.
 He can't handle your training route."